vercel/next.js/contributing/repository/triaging.md

 ## Verified issues

-If an is verified, it will receive the `linear: next`, `linear: dx` or `linear: web` label and will be tracked by the maintainers.
+If an issue is verified, it will receive the `linear: next`, `linear: dx` or `linear: web` label and will be tracked by the maintainers.
 Additionally, one or many `area:` label(s) can be added to indicate which part of Next.js is affected.

 Confirmed issues never become stale or are closed before resolution.